 I have published over 100 articles, chapters and reports, and written or edited 16 books, on innovation.
 Recent books include: The Oxford Handbook of Innovation Management (ed. with David Gann and Nelson Phillips), and Innovation Management: Critical Perspectives on Business and Management, four volumes. (ed.).
 I wrote a short companion book to these four volumes, entitled Innovation Management: A Research Overview.
 I have a book on work in an age of constant change and disruption (with David Gann), entitled: The Playful Entrepreneur: How to adapt and thrive in an uncertain world published by Yale University Press.

 I have been awarded the Eureka Prize, Australia's most prestigious science award, for Leadership in Business Innovation.

 In 2019, I was extremely honoured to be appointed an Officer in the Order of Australia (AO) “for distinguished service to education in the field of business innovation strategy, as a researcher, advisor and author.”

 I teach courses for executives and MBAs on "Innovation Leadership".

 As an author, I am represented by the Hanbury Agency: http://www.hanburyagency.com

-I have three adult children, Jack, Kate and Rosie, of whom I am inordinately proud.
+I have three adult children, Jack, Kate and Rosie, and a grandson, Max, of whom I am inordinately proud.